devsachinsharma/devsachinsharma/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning React and GraphQL;
+- 🌱 I’m currently learning React and DevOps;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@_sachin09](https://twitter.com/_sachin09);